 Effectiveness may be increased by keeping livestock guarding dogs in the enclosure.

-Electric net needs quite initial investment that is quite high: strings, a generator, an accumulator, poles, and a tester will be needed.
-It is more expensive and less durable than electric enclosure, but it is easier to move it, therefore choose what is better for you.
+Electric net needs initial investment that is quite high: nets, a generator, an accumulator, poles, and a tester will be needed.
+It is more expensive and less durable than electric fence, but it is easier to move it, therefore choose what is better for you.

 The price relatively decreases when the territory which is fenced increases.
 The regular maintenance and renewing would not cost much.
 Therefore, initial investment would be distributed over several years and the total price of the measure would not be that high.